Drake-knight/SyncSphere/README.md

 SyncSphere is a project management application that allows users to create and manage workspaces.
 This repository contains the source code for both the client and server.

+## Deployed Application

+You can access the deployed application [here](https://syncsphere.netlify.app/).

 ## Table of Contents

 - [Prerequisites](#prerequisites)